ioridev/Precision-Fighting-Board/README.md

 - Designed for ultimate gaming performance

 ## Installation
-Install the Arduino IDE 1.8.13 and Teensyduino 1.53.
+Install Arduino IDE 1.8.13 and Teensyduino 1.53.

-Copy x-input/ArduinoXinput_Teensy/teensy over to C:\Program Files (x86)\Arduino\hardware
+Clone this repository and copy the x-input/ArduinoXinput_Teensy/teensy directory to C:\Program Files (x86)\Arduino\hardware.

+Open PrecisionFightingBoard.ino with the Arduino IDE, go to Tools, change the USB Type to XInput, and then upload it to the Teensy 4.0.

 ## Todo